 As a manager, is your communication clear and is it delivered impartially, without a curt tone or the urgency that a text involves?
 Try to be extra sensitive when communicating with a remote worker and follow up to written emails with a phone conversation if something is not clear.

 It is hard to keep employees accountable when they are working out of the office unless they have a deliverable.
 Some managers use online task or project management tools to have visibility on what is important now.
 Managers can also schedule check-in meetings for specific projects to encourage progress on work.
 Other managers ask helpful coaching questions such as, “What challenges might you face in getting this done?” to engage workers in discussing a project.
 For more information on managing a remote workforce see Managing Remote Teams: Tips On Running A Virtual Office Efficiently

 A Global PEO can help keep workers engaged

 .
 Instead of setting up a new company in the international area, a Global PEO can go a long way towards keeping your workers happy and engaged.
 If you have a team of independent contractors or freelancers.
 With the Global PEO, the freelancer has the choice of going on its payroll.
 That will save the independent contractor or freelancer the trouble of taking care of his taxes and benefits.
 A Global PEO can keep your full-time employees engaged, too.
 It can use its economies of scale and local market connections to access better insurance and other benefits packages.
 Global PEOs understand local labor laws, which will also be advantageous to your workers to ensure they will receive all their employee protections.
 Global PEOs also have local employment market knowledge, which will ensure that remote employees receive a competitive compensation package.
 Find out more about how hiring a remote worker through a Global PEO solution at Hiring Remote Workers: Tips To Connect With The Best Talent

 Support and reinforcement

 Now, more than ever, give credit where credit is due to reinforcing your employees’ feeling that they are part of a team.
 A research study

 suggested that remote workers experience strengthened and sustained workplace engagement levels more when working environments where they have a personal connection

 , Slack found that 85% of workers want to feel closer to their remote colleagues.
 But the effects of detachment aren’t limited to interoffice relationships—employee engagement takes a hit, too.
 If you haven’t already given remote employees a stipend

 for their home office equipment, consider doing so now.
 Recognize how their ability to work from home is helping your company succeed.

 Multiple communications channels

 How do you keep employees focused and engaged from a distance?
 The key lies in creating multiple communication channels

 .
 Because everyone communicates differently, developing various ways to interact will ensure managers collaborate effectively with all team members.
 Among the media suggested: Create podcasts

 for workers.
 They are also conducive to discussions needed about a plan, and employees feel connected.
 Hold regular check-ins via phone or video

 .
 Make sure your remote employees have a chance to connect with others who are not on their teams, to become familiar with their roles, and to aid in future troubleshooting.
 Set up extracurricular activities for your employees.

 Workers can feel connected to each other if they can play bridge together online or join a book club via video.
 Be creative and find out what appeals to your staff.
 Disseminate news

 about company developments quickly is another priority—an email blast to employees, a Zoom conference call, or a press release shared with employees can keep workers connected and knowledgeable about corporate affairs.
 Aligning individual work with organizational purpose and values increases

 – Whether you use monthly surveys, pulse surveys, or send questions via internal social media platforms, you can gauge how remote workers are faring by asking relevant questions and taking steps to address their concerns.
 For companies to maintain a motivated, productive workforce, HR professionals

 need to find the best methods to gather and interpret employee feedback, including from remote workers, and make changes accordingly,

 Does your company have programs in place to encourage fitness and wellness?
 Try scheduling some online Zoom classes in aerobics or yoga to get remote workers involved and active.
 Isolation can lead to inactivity, which can hamper productivity.
 Healthy workers are productive ones.
 Everyone is limited in exercise options when gyms and pools are closed but Zoom can bring an aerobics class into your remote worker’s home and help him jump-start his day.
 As a manager, the more you can encourage the work-life balance with your remote workers, the more they will feel appreciated as individuals and feel motivated to succeed.
 Emphasize that you don’t expect them to be on call 24/7.

 noted that although many organizations have faced challenges in adjusting their management styles during the pandemic era, lessons learned about employee engagement will bring about positive employee mindsets.
 This time provides us all opportunities to learn how to keep remote workers happy and engaged.
 As a manager, emphasize that you are aware of and sensitive to your remote worker’s personal needs.
+Deloitte

 said that the development of emotional connections between employees and their place of work, post-pandemic, will lead to lower employee turnover, improved productivity, and motivation.
 Fostering these connections requires a commitment from senior management and the C-suite to adopt the above styles and rethink their current working culture.
 Keeping remote workers engaged and happy will be worth it in employee productivity and profits.